- Triple-bureau reporting

-With their top-level UltraSecure+Credit plan, IdentityForce pulls credit reports from all three of the major credit bureaus, allowing customers a thorough look at everything going on with their credit at each agency.
+With its top-level UltraSecure+Credit plan, IdentityForce pulls credit reports from all three of the major credit bureaus (Equifax, Experian, and TransUnion), allowing customers to get a thorough look at everything going on with their credit at each agency.
 Each report is accompanied by a TransRisk credit score for educational purposes.
-The reports are updated quarterly, with a new TransRisk score provided each month.

 Credit Score Simulator

-IdentityForce also includes a credit score simulator, which is a great feature for any credit monitoring and reporting service, as it lets users evaluate the impact of different financial decisions on their TransRisk score, for instance, taking out a new car loan, or paying off a credit card.
-Interactive features such as this allow clients to "test" different decisions before committing to them in the real world, and we applaud IdentityForce for including this feature in their service.
+IdentityForce offers a credit score simulator, which is a great feature for any credit monitoring and reporting service to provide because it lets users evaluate the impact of different financial decisions on their TransRisk score.
+Interactive features such as this allow clients to "test" different decisions before committing to them in the real world, and we applaud IdentityForce for including this feature in its service.

-Although we don’t consider it to be strictly necessary in a credit report monitoring service, IdentityForce does provide users with a fairly comprehensive suite of tools for protecting their identity that may be of value to at-risk customers looking to protect themselves from fraud in addition to tracking their credit reports and overall credit health.
+IdentityForce provides users with a fairly comprehensive suite of tools for protecting their identity that may be of value to at-risk customers looking to protect themselves from fraud in addition to tracking their credit reports and overall credit health.